 Editorial internships are intended for qualified applicants seeking hands-on experience in literary editorial work—especially related to book publishing.
 Ideal candidates will have excellent communication and grammar skills, a strong interest and background in literary prose and poetry, and familiarity with Red Hen’s list and authors.

-Editorial interns work closely with the Editorial Assistant and Production Associate to maintain Red Hen’s selective acquisitions process and refine and polish all written material put forth by the company.
+Editorial interns work closely with the Production Editor and Production Associate to maintain Red Hen’s selective acquisitions process and refine and polish all written material put forth by the company.
 Responsibilities may include: assisting with submission management, such as reading and evaluating submissions, and sending rejections and query responses; copy editing, proofreading, fact-checking, checking corrections to, and otherwise preparing manuscripts for layout; copy editing and proofreading Marketing & Publicity materials; researching for various projects; providing general editorial support such as data entry, filing, scanning, database maintenance and upkeep, and other administrative duties; and providing general office support and upkeep as needed.

 Internship benefits include free workshops and presentations on various topics taught by our experienced staff; an intern luncheon and Q&A with our Managing Editor and Publisher; invites to Red Hen readings and events; complimentary books; and course credit, if applicable.